Home/Products/OcNOS-DC

-Open network OS for leaf-spine DC fabric.
-EVPN-VXLAN overlays, lossless RoCEv2 for AI/ML GPU clusters, ZTP automation, and streaming telemetry on validated Broadcom open hardware.
+Open network OS for leaf-spine data center fabric.
+EVPN-VXLAN overlays, lossless RoCEv2 for AI GPU clusters, ZTP automation, and streaming telemetry on validated Broadcom open hardware.

 $show bgp evpn summary